-If I’ve learned one thing in the last 15 years, it is that you are never too old to try something new.
-All that you need is for the pain of the status quo to be greater than the pain of change.
-Of all the reasons or excuses that you might find not to do something, your age isn’t one of them.
+If I’ve learned one thing in the last 15 years, it’s that you’re never too old to try something new.
+All you need is for the pain of the status quo to be greater than the pain of change.
+Of all the reasons or excuses you might find not to do something, your age isn’t one of them.

 After all, you’ll never, ever be as young as you are right now.

-I had it all figured out.
-After university I would travel for a year or two then return home.
+I had it all worked out.
+After university I would travel for a year, then return home.
 By 25 I’d have my first house, and my second by 30.
 I’d be married by then as well, probably with a kid, and be earning at least six figures.
 That was just how it was going to be.

 I didn’t go home after a year, or even two.
 I didn’t own a house by 25, nor two five years later.
 I’ve never had a child, I wasn’t married by 30, and any chance of a six figure job at that point had disappeared in a flurry of passport stamps.

 Seeking advice from others is human nature.
-So, it appears, is giving advice to others – whether they are looking for it or not.
-Over the last fifteen years I’ve received more opinions about how to live my life than I ever thought possible.
+So, it appears, is giving advice to others, whether they’re looking for it or not.
+Over the last fifteen years, I’ve received more opinions about how to live my life than I ever thought possible.

 Travel more.
 Settle down.
 Get married.
 Stay single.
 Have kids.
 Don’t breed.
 Buy a house.
 Rent an apartment.
 Invest in shares, or bonds, or cash, or property, or nothing at all.

 I used to try to follow everybody’s advice as best I could, until I realised it was a recipe for disaster.
-Opinions are like bellybuttons – everybody has one – and now, although I’ll happily listen to the views of others, I am far more selective about whose advice I take.
-At the end of the day there’s only one person that knows me perfectly and always has my best interests at heart.
+Opinions are like bellybuttons — everybody has one — and now, although I’ll happily listen to the views of others, I’m far more selective about whose advice I take.
+At the end of the day there’s only one person who knows me perfectly and always has my best interests at heart.